MrHTD/Terraform-AWS-3-Tier-Web-App/README.md

-# Terraform AWS 3-Tier Web App
+# Terraform AWS Backend with NAT Instance

 ## 📌 Overview

-This repository contains Terraform code to provision a **3-Tier architecture on AWS**.
+This repository contains Terraform code to provision a **backend infrastructure on AWS** with a NAT instance for internet access.
+The architecture includes:
-The architecture is divided into three logical layers:

-* **Web Tier** – EC2 instances behind a load balancer to handle incoming traffic
-* **Application Tier** – Application servers running business logic
-* **Database Tier** – Managed database (e.g., Amazon RDS)

-The infrastructure also includes networking (VPC, subnets, routing, NAT, IGW), security groups, and IAM roles where required.
+* **Private Subnets** – For backend services requiring restricted access
+* **Public Subnets** – Hosting the NAT instance to allow outbound internet traffic for private resources
+* **Networking Components** – VPC, subnets, route tables, and internet gateway

-This project can be used for **learning**, **demos**, or as a **baseline for production environments**.
+This project is suitable for **learning**, **demos**, or as a **starting point for production environments**.

 ---